cabo/cbor-numbers/draft-bormann-cbor-numbers.md

 serialization is not used, then the single and double precision quiet NaNs, 0xFA7FC00000 and 0xFB7FF0000000000000, may also be used.

+### Working with NaNs

-NaN payloads have been in the IEEE-754 standard since 2008, but programming environments often still do not provide facilities (e.g., APIs) to make use of them.
+NaN payloads have been in the IEEE-754 standard since 2008, but programming environments often still do not provide facilities (e.g., APIs) to make full use of them.
-For example, in C there is the isnan() API to check if a value is a NaN, but there are no APIs to construct or access the NaN payload.
+In C there is the `isnan()` API to check if a value is a NaN, but there are only implementation-defined APIs to construct or access the NaN payload {{C23}}.
+For constructing a NaN with a payload, C for instance offers functions specific to a floating point type, such as `nanf()` for single precision (binary32) and `nan()` for double precision (binary64), or their analogues in the `strtof()` and `strtol()` functions.
+Section 7.24.1.5 and its Footnote 341 helpfully explain:

+{:quote}
+>
+\[...] the meaning of the n-char sequence is implementation-defined. \[...]
+An implementation can use the
+n-char sequence to determine extra information to be represented in the NaN’s significand.

+While Section 9.7 of {{IEEE754}} now defines abstract APIs for creating and accessing NaN values (`getPayload`/`setPayload`), these definitions are partially implementation-defined and are vague enough that realizations of them have not made it into {{C23}}.

-The typical way to work with a NaN payload is to reinterpret the floating-point value as an unsigned integer and then use shifts and masks to unpack the IEEE-754 representation.
+The typical way to work with a NaN payload in C instead is to reinterpret the floating-point value as an unsigned integer and then use shifts and masks to unpack the IEEE-754 representation.

+The floating point conversion (narrowing/widening) instructions of the most widely used CPU architectures cover NaNs in a comparable way as they convert finite numbers: They narrow by removing the right-most bits of the payload, and they widen by adding zero bits to the right.
+(E.g., for ARM A-profile Architecture {{ARM}}:
+See Section J1.3.3.193 FPConvertNaN, page 14208 at the time of writing.)

 ### NaN Implementation Details